 - Pretest applicants' written and verbal English language proficiency

-- Assure that applicants are fully qualified and properly licensed in the academic and teaching requirements of their countries of origin
+- Ensure that applicants are fully qualified and properly licensed in the academic and teaching requirements of their countries of origin

 - Organize necessary documents for entry into the United States

-- Assist California school districts in establishing effective processes for screening, selecting, contracting with, and credentialing exchange teachers with the CCTC
+- Assist California school districts and charter schools in establishing effective processes for screening, selecting, contracting with, and credentialing exchange teachers with the CCTC

-School districts must sign an agreement of collaboration with CDE to employ an exchange visitor.
+School districts and charter schools must sign an agreement of collaboration with CDE to employ an exchange visitor.

 Questions and Answers

-Can the CDE sponsor teachers from countries other than Italy, Taiwan, Mexico, and Spain?
+Can the CDE sponsor teachers from countries other than Mexico and Spain?

 The Department can sponsor exchange visitors from countries that have an MOU with CDE.
 Without an MOU, the CDE will not sponsor teachers from other countries.

-How does a school district become a CDE designee in order to hire an exchange visitor to teach full-time in an elementary or secondary public school?
+How does a school district or charter school become a CDE designee in order to hire an exchange visitor to teach full-time in an elementary or secondary public school?

-The school district superintendent or his/her authorized representative needs to sign CDE's Agreement of Collaboration and comply with all appropriate provisions of 22 CFR Part 62.
+The school district or charter school superintendent or his/her authorized representative needs to sign CDE's Agreement of Collaboration and comply with all appropriate provisions of 22 CFR Part 62.

-Can an exchange visiting teacher procure employment outside the designated school district?
+Can an exchange visiting teacher procure employment outside the designated school district or charter school?

 No, a visiting teacher cannot apply for employment outside the CDE's designated district for a teaching assignment.
 Pursuant to 22 CFR Section 62.16, a visiting teacher "who engages in unauthorized employment shall be deemed to be in violation of his or her program status and is subject to termination as a participant in an exchange visitor program."
-A visiting teacher's DS-2019 identifies CDE's designee for employment pursuant to 22 CFR Section 62.14 (g).
-Visiting teachers must remain in the designated school district for the duration of the program period unless there is a serious problem, in which case the teacher returns to his/her home country.
+A visiting teacher's DS-2019 identifies CDE's designee for employment pursuant to 22 CFR Section 62.24 (f).
+Visiting teachers must remain in the designated school district or charter school for the duration of the program period unless there is a serious problem, in which case the teacher returns to his/her home country.

 For how long can a visiting teacher remain in CDE's Exchange Visitor Program?

-Pursuant to 22 CFR Section 62.24 (h), a visiting teacher can remain in CDE's program in the designated school district for a program period not to exceed three years.
-Visiting teachers must meet the qualifications for teaching in California's public schools and must pass the first year's probation with the designated school district in order to remain for an authorized three-year program period.
+Pursuant to 22 CFR Section 62.24 (i), a visiting teacher can remain in CDE's program in the designated for a program period not to exceed three years unless a specific extension of one or two years is authorized.
+Visiting teachers must meet the qualifications for teaching in California's public schools and must pass the first year's probation with the designated school district or charter school in order to remain for an authorized five-year program period.

 What are the insurance requirements for a visiting teacher?